Glossary of Terms

 • Electrical Degree (°e)

-An electrical degree is 1/360 of an electrical cycle.
+An Electrical Degree (°e) is 1/360 of an electrical cycle.
 Electrical degrees are used in encoder specifications to indicate the width of a pulse, the Rise and Fall times of a signal, to compare the on and off times for symmetry, and the phase lag time between quadrature channels.

 • Encoder

-An electro-mechanical device that translates physical motion into an electrical signal.
+An Encoder is an electro-mechanical device that translates physical motion into an electrical signal.
 That data can be used by a control device to determine speed, acceleration, direction, and position.
 Encoders can use optical, magnetic, capacitive, or other technologies to detect motion.
 Encoders can be used for rotary or linear motion and can provide incremental or absolute outputs.
-Link to US Digital’s encoders

 • Encoder Module

-An electronic component made by US Digital which incorporates an LED and detector through which a medium with evenly spaced lines and windows passes to provide an output which can be used by a control device to determine speed, acceleration, direction, and position.
+An Encoder Module is an electronic component made by US Digital which incorporates an LED and detector through which a medium with evenly spaced lines and windows passes to provide an output which can be used by a control device to determine speed, acceleration, direction, and position.
 US Digital’s encoder modules are used in many of its encoders.
-Link to US Digital’s encoder modules.

 • F